NicolaAssolini98/StaticAnalysisQuantumPrograms/README.md

 Finally, we consider a simplified CFG, so no break or continue

-In the example we write, as comments, the errors that must be generated or where me must add the discard functions
+In the example, we write, as comments, the errors that must be generated or where we must add the discard functions